abarriosr/content-hub-farm/README.md

         $docker-compose up

   Use this command every time you need to run the farm without any changes to the site codebase.

+  **NOTE:**
+  For the moment (Until I fix the ENTRYPOINT) execute the following command after running the container to install the site:

+        $docker-entrypoint.sh

+## Execute commands on the containers

+Execute the Content Hub Farm Control script for instructions on how to use it.

+        $./bin/chf list-commands   ; lists all available commands.

+Use this script to enable/disable Xdebug, execute drush commands, etc.

 ## Adding more publishers/subscribers: